- SAP has introduced a lot of terminology around S/4HANA, much of it confusing to SAP customers.

 This is the first time that SAP has offered an application and then named the database within the name.
 S/4 only runs on HANA (for now).
 However, it is either very uncommon or possibly unprecedented for any software vendor to declare the database that an application runs on as part of the name.

-This would be like if Oracle only allowed JD Edwards EnterpriseOne ERP system only to run on Oracle, they would name it:
+This would be like if Oracle only allowed JD Edwards EnterpriseOne ERP system to run on Oracle, they would name it:

 “JD Edwards EnterpriseOne Oracle 12C.”

-SAP is naming things way because it is trying to emphasize how important HANA is to the new ERP system.
+SAP is naming things way because it is trying to emphasize how vital HANA is to the new ERP system.
 In a future article, I will explain how this strategy is about to fall apart, but I will just stick to the naming discussion for this article.

 S/4 Simple Finance represented the new version of what was the FI/CO module or financial and controlling in the ERP system.